Geeks-Solutions/sections-cms/README.md

 ``?
 Add 13 ready to use section types to your project Yes``

  * If you answered yes for adding 13 ready to use section types, you should find all declarations of `@geeks.solutions/nuxt-sections/lib/src/utils` (`wysiwyg.vue` under `sections/base/components/` and `nftSection.vue` under `sections/forms/`) and replace them by `@geeks.solutions/vue-sections` for the sections to work correctly

-#### If Nuxt js is selected from the first question:

- * Add "@geeks.solutions/nuxt-sections" to you package.json + its required dependencies and install them:
-   - '@nuxt/image',
-   - '@nuxtjs/i18n',
-   - '@nuxtjs/tailwindcss',
-   - 'nuxt-lazytube',
-   - 'nuxt3-leaflet'

- * Update nuxt.config.ts with modules and runtimeConfig required by nuxt-sections.

- * Create file configuration for i18n required by the library under /i18n/lang/en.js /i18n/lang/fr.js

- * Create a configured first page with sections under /pages/_url.vue

- * Update nitro configuration to enable Text Compressions with gzip and brotli (Better for page speed performance)

- * Add 13 fully customizable and ready to use section types + the required Tailwind configurations for them only if answered yes on the fourth question
-``?
-Add 13 ready to use section types to your project Yes``

 ### Contribute